-Pathway Initial Certification Post-Certification Requirements Final Certificate Type Non-Traditional Route to Provisional TOR for IEPs Standard Non-Traditional Route to Special Education Certification Program (Boot Camp) Requirements 4-year degree with 2.75 or higher GPA (Note: some universities will not accept a "General Studies" degree as part of the requirements for admission to the graduate program) Apply and be accepted into a master's degree Special Education program from an accredited university or college.
+Pathway Initial Certification Post-Certification Requirements Final Certificate Type Non-Traditional Route to Special Education Certification Provisional TOR for IEPs Standard Program (Boot Camp) Requirements 4-year degree with 2.75 or higher GPA (Note: some universities will not accept a "General Studies" degree as part of the requirements for admission to the graduate program) Apply and be accepted into a master's degree Special Education program from an accredited university or college.
 Obtain a recommendation letter from either a school district or an institute of higher education.
 Complete a 150- clock hour boot camp, including 120 hours of training and 30 hours of field experience in special education.
 Submit a certificate of completion of an "approved" boot camp.
-Also submit to OSDE "Non-Traditional Special Education Provisional Certificate Application" along with an official transcript of at least the bachelor's degree and pay the application fee.
+Also submit to OSDE "Non- Traditional Special Education Provisional Certificate Application" along with an official transcript of at least the bachelor's degree and pay the application fee.
 Fingerprinting/Background Check is required as part of the application process but a separate fee.
-Provisional Good for only one year.
+Good for only one year.
 Renewable for up to two additional years.
 Must renew annually with proof from an accredited college or university of at least six (6) credit hours completed toward the master's degree each year.
-OR until the required master's degree hours are completed, whichever comes first. · coursework and passing the PPAT and OSAT, then Submit to OSDE the "Application for Oklahoma School Certificate" along with an official transcript(s) of master's level coursework, and payment for the application fee for a standard certificate. report card - See Section 2 below for more information.
+OR until the required master's degree hours are completed, whichever comes first.
+Within three years, pass the PPAT, OSAT in a special education area in either: Mild/Moderate OR Severe/Profound OR Blind/Visual Impairment OR Deaf/Hard of Hearing OR Deaf/Hard of Hearing OR Special Education Comprehensive Assessment NEW as of 2022: Covers both Mild/Moderate AND Severe/Profound.
+It does NOT cover Blind/Visual Impairment or Deaf/Hard of Hearing.
+Complete 18 hours toward a master's degree in special education from an accredited college or university.
+After the completion of master's level prescribed coursework and passing the PPAT and OSAT, then Submit to OSDE the "Application for Oklahoma School Certificate" along with an official transcript(s) of master's level coursework, and payment for the application fee for a standard certificate.
+Teacher Certificate Special Education OSAT area passed: Mild/Moderate OR Severe/Profound OR Blind/Visual Impairment OR Deaf/Hard of Hearing OR Special Education Comprehensive Assessment NEW as of 2022: Covers both Mild/Moderate AND Severe/Profound.
+It does NOT cover Blind/Visual Impairment or Deaf/Hard of Hearing.
+Must also be certified in a Core Subject Area to teach in a content area and place grades on a report card - See Section 2 below for more information.
 Renew every 5 years.